Rishi (2001 film): Plot

-The movie ends rather abruptly, with Velu being shot, the Chief Minister's life being saved by Rishi and Devaraj getting arrested.
+The movie ends with Velu being shot, the CM's life being saved by Rishi, and Devaraj getting arrested.
+After Velu survives his gunshot, he unites with Indu, and Rishi with Nandini.

 Production

 The film was initially titled Sri Ramajayam but ran into production trouble, before being relaunched and retitled as Rishi.
-The film was shot in Chennai and song sequences were shot in Switzerland.
+The film was shot in Chennai, while stunt sequences was shot in Hong Kong and song sequences were shot in Switzerland.
 During the making of the film, there were reports that the film had a similar storyline to another Tamil film which was in production, Citizen (2001).

 Soundtrack

 The music was composed by Yuvan Shankar Raja, who teamed up with Sundar C for the second time after Unakkaga Ellam Unakkaga.
 It was released via the label Saregama.